kurmasz/KielceRB/doc/kielce.md

 ### Hierarchical data

-The values in the data files can any type of Ruby object (including nested Hashes)
+The values in the data files can be any type of Ruby object (including nested Hashes).

 ```ruby
 {